Dodgers vs. Pirates Player Props Betting Odds

-Player prop bet options for Mookie Betts, Bryan Reynolds and others are available when the Los Angeles Dodgers host the Pittsburgh Pirates at Dodger Stadium on Tuesday at 9:10 PM ET.
+You can see player prop bet odds for Mookie Betts, Bryan Reynolds and others on the Los Angeles Dodgers and Pittsburgh Pirates ahead of their matchup at 10:10 PM ET on Wednesday at Dodger Stadium.

 Bet on this matchup or its props with BetMGM!